JHayer416/data-engineer-take-home-test/SQL/README.md

-Please save SQL statements in here.
+Save SQL statements in here.